-The Boston University BioMedical Optics Lab was founded within the Department of Biomedical Engineering at Boston University in 2001 by Professor Irving J. Bigio.
-The focus of our research is the development of minimally-invasive research-oriented and clinical (both diagnostic and therapeutic tools based on optical technologies.
+The Biomedical Optics Lab was founded within the Department of Biomedical Engineering at Boston University in 2001 by Professor Irving J. Bigio.
+The focus of our research is in the development of minimally-invasive research-oriented and clinical (both diagnostic and therapeutic) tools, based on optical technologies.
 Our applications span the breadth of the human body.

 Our projects include:

 - Optical Biopsy: we are developing a tool to measure non-invasively the reflectance spectrum of biological tissues to diagnose diseases such as cancer and to identify tissue types.

 - Sensors to monitor the response of tumors to specific treatments.